wrongu/appdaemon-with-opencv/README.md

 ## Extra python dependencies (experimental)

-Adding a requirements.txt file to `/addon_configs/local_appdaemon_cv/apps/` (which maps to `/config/apps/` inside the AD docker container) should in theory trigger additional packages to be installed at startup time.
+Adding a file to `/addon_configs/local_appdaemon_cv/apps/requirements.txt` (which maps to `/config/apps/requirements.txt` inside the AD docker container) should in theory trigger additional packages to be installed at startup time.